2006 Fijian general election: Justice and Truth Campaign

-SDL campaign organizer Jale Baba said on 13 March that he had written to the Elections Office, the Commissioner of Police, and the Director of Public Prosecutions to call for an investigation into what he called the unconstitutional campaign of the military, and what he alleged to be its illegal use of public money.
+SDL campaign organiser Jale Baba said on 13 March that he had written to the Elections Office, the Commissioner of Police, and the Director of Public Prosecutions to call for an investigation into what he called the unconstitutional campaign of the military, and what he alleged to be its illegal use of public money.
 The next day, the Fiji Sun quoted Baba as saying that legal action against the Military was being considered, and that he had written to the Chairman of the Electoral Commission to call for them to investigate the Military's political activities.
 The President of Fiji had also been written to and asked to discipline the Commander, he said.

 Prime Minister Qarase called a meeting of Fiji's National Security Council on 14 March to discuss the behaviour of the Military.
 He said that the actions of the Commander were unwarranted and undemocratic.
 He also raised the issue of illegal spending of public money for the Military's political campaign.
 Meanwhile, Radio Australia reported that the Auditor General had been asked to investigate this alleged misuse of public funds.

 Fiji Village quoted the Prime Minister as saying that the real reason for the breakdown in his fortnightly meetings with Bainimarama was that the latter had expected him to implement orders from the Military and had shown no respect for the elected government.
 "On my meetings with the military commander, what really went wrong was that he expected me and my Government to follow orders.
 In other words, to do everything he wanted," Qarase said.
 He accused Commodore Bainimarama of "conveniently forgetting" that the Fiji Labour Party (FLP), which he accused the Commander of supporting, had itself attempted to form a coalition with the Conservative Alliance (CAMV), which included numbers of coup-sympathizers, some of whom were subsequently convicted of involvement, after the 2001 election, and had offered amnesty to coup-convicts in exchange for CAMV support for an FLP government.

-The military campaign was criticized even by other opponents of the government.
+The military campaign was criticised even by other opponents of the government.
 Rev. Akuila Yabaki of the Citizens Constitutional Forum said on 14 March that while he sympathized with the Military's reasons for opposing government policies, it was unacceptable in a democracy for the Military to intervene in the electoral process and that such interference must be stopped.
 Fiji Village revealed the same day that Home Affairs Minister Vosanibola had filed another complaint with police about the Commander's public statements against the government.